Motion for Discharge

 …to allow the State to unilaterally toll the running of the speedy trial period by entering a nol pros would eviscerate the rule.
 A prosecutor with a weak case could simply enter a nol pros while continuing to develop the case and then refile charges based on the same criminal episode months or even years later, thus effectively denying an accused the right to a speedy trial while the State strengthens its case.

-These cases explain why the state cannot get around the speedy trial rule simply by taking no action prior to the expiration of the speedy trial period and then filing an information.
+These cases explain why the state cannot get around the speedy trial rule simply by taking no action before the expiration of the speedy trial period and then filing a charging document.

 When Does the Speedy Trial Rule Apply?